allansebastian2002-eng/Decentralised-Social-Media-Website/README.md

 ## Objective
 - To create a free to use decentralized blockchain based social media website.
 - Create an advertisement free environment for the users
-- All the data of the users will be protected and cannot be sold to third party sites.
+- All the data of the users will be p rotected and cannot be sold to third party sites.
 - To create a decentralized social media platform.
 - The website will help people connect with each other and share their thoughts without compromising on their privacy or having to deal with advertisements.